Pensacola Dog Bite Lawyer

 - Report the attack to your local animal care and control agency.

 - Tell them everything you know about the dog including any prior incidents, the owner’s name and the address.
 If you think the dog may be a stray, tell your local animal control official what the dog looks like, location of encounter and in which direction the dog went.

 Be confident you have a legal expert on your side.

-If injuries are serious, you may want to consider contacting an experienced Pensacola dog bite attorney like Joe.
+If injuries are serious, you may want to consider contacting an experienced Pensacola dog bite lawyer like Joe.